IPv6-mPvD/pvdd/README.md

 All messages must end with a trailing \n.
 We will omit it in the descriptions below.

-PvD are specified by a FQDN (such as pvd.cisco.com for example) \<pvd\> value.
+PvD are specified by a FQDN (such as pvd.cisco.com for example) \<pvdname\> value.
-A handle, aka a numerical value, can be associated to a PvD.
+An id, aka a numerical value, can be associated to a PvD.
 This is a uniquely generated value which can be used in certain API (to be defined).
-It is specified by \<pvdIdHandle\>
+It is specified by \<pvdid\>
 in the messages descriptions below.

 ### Clients